 The time-consuming part ended up being the ‘long wait’ for my bags to arrive, which may have induced a tad of anxiety in me as I imagined moving to Hanoi with naught but my carry on items.
-Once bags were retrieved, I walked straight through customs (two small desks) and into the arms of my patiently-waiting boyfriend, Tim.
-Finally, after 4 months, the LDR and wait were over.
+Once bags were retrieved, I walked straight through customs (two small desks) and into the sticky embrace of a humid Hanoi evening.

 Hanoi to Cao Bằng to Lương Thông and Back

-My first week in Vietnam (despite being laid up with some kinda nasty street-food parasite) included a journey up North to visit Tim’s home town Cao Bằng for the local Boarding School’s 60th-year Anniversary Celebrations.
+My first week in Vietnam (despite being laid up with some kinda nasty street-food parasite) included a journey up North to visit Cao Bằng.
 I will have to make a separate post about my Cao Bằng experience!
-Once the festivities were over, we visited the place Tim grew up, Lương Thông Village (Thông Nông District) about 1.5 hours north of Cao Bằng and incredibly close to the Chinese border (just 10kms I believe!)
+I even went up to Lương Thông Village (Thông Nông District) about 1.5 hours north of Cao Bằng and incredibly close to the Chinese border (just 10kms I believe!)

 While I think Australia has some pretty spectacular landscapes, I have never seen anything like I did up in the Cao Bằng district.
-Tim’s family was also unfailingly kind to me even when I was so sick I could hardly eat.
-I loved watching his family interact with one another.
+The Vietnamese people there were more genuinely kind than those in the city.
 Even though I couldn’t understand one word of what they were saying to me, laughter and smiling is definitely a universal language!

-The majesty of the surrounding mountains certainly took my mind off my stomach issues, and I experienced some more out-of-body feelings standing below the mountains towering above Tim’s family home.
+The majesty of the surrounding mountains certainly took my mind off my stomach issues, and I experienced some more out-of-body feelings standing below the mountains towering above one of the small villages in the area.
 At night you could see the stars of the Northern Hemisphere in all their unfamiliar glory.
 During a midnight stroll for some *cough* bodily maintenance, I watched a symphony of fireflies buzzing around the trees.

-When we made it back to Hanoi at around 7pm that night (to the relief of all my aching extremities) we came across a kitten hitching a ride through the city with its owner.
+When I made it back to Hanoi at around 7pm that night, I came across a kitten hitching a ride through the city with its owner.
 I immediately pictured my future self and decided I wanted my life to look something like this:

 While we are talking about scooters, I learned how to cross the road in Hanoi on my own last week, partly in thanks to my British ex-pat friend Laura, who showed me that even foreigners can navigate the chaos.
 Prior to this, when on my own I had to shadow a local over the road or gaze longingly at the cafe/restaurant/Vinmart that I simply couldn’t reach.